 He is the recipient of some prominent fellowships, grants, and prizes awarded by the Academia de Flauta de Verão, Caixa Geral de Depósitos, Calouste Gulbenkian Foundation, Escola Superior de Música de Lisboa, Festival Internacional de Órgão de Braga, Fernando Otero, Fundação da Juventude, Fundação Gestão dos Direitos dos Artistas, Fundação para a Ciência e a Tecnologia, Help Musicians, iMelody Music Club, Leões de Portugal, Miso Music Portugal, Orquestra Clássica do Centro, Banda Sinfónica Portuguesa, Royal College of Music London, Royal Music Association, RTP/Antena 2, Sociedade Portuguesa de Autores, Tomaribando, The ACTOR Project, The National Flute Association and Portuguese Republic — Ministry of Culture.

-He has a particular interest in perception and psychoacoustics.
+Jorge is drawn to multidisciplinary and interdisciplinary collaborations, exploring dialogue between sound, research, multiple art forms, and technology, grounded in an interest in perception and psychoacoustics.
 His current musical approach explores the intersection of technology and orchestration/timbral blend, with a focus on intuitive electronic-informed orchestration, instrumental synthesis, computer-assisted orchestration, machine learning, and artificial intelligence.
 More recently, his work embraces an interdisciplinary hybrid aesthetic that juxtaposes these advanced methods with vintage textures, noir atmospheres, and artistic influences drawn from both past and present.
 Deeply inspired by the eclectic energy of SOHO-like environments, he finds creative fuel in the collision of eras and the sensory overstimulation of urban life — a curated chaos that mirrors the hybridity of his sonic language.
 Dr. Ramos aims to push the boundaries of sonic experience and craft new immersive, multi-sensory auditory environments.

 © PRS/MCPS/SPA/GDA